matthewbowling123/Engineering_4_Notebook/README.md

 [Code](https://github.com/matthewbowling123/Engineering_4_Notebook/blob/main/raspberry-pi/Pico_Liftoff.py)

 ### Reflection
 This was essentially the previous assignment but with an added LED.
 I used what I learned about LEDs last year and added that knowledge to this assignment.
-Overall I learned a lot on this assignment.
+I learned about wiring the LED to GND and power and turning it on with TRUE and False commands.
+I made it so that when the countodwn ended, the LED value equals TRUE, thus turning the LED on.

 ## Launchpad_countdown_with_Button
 ### Description